This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 14. GO WALKING

 Arriving in a new country is overwhelming.
-You’re instantly immersed in an unfamiliar culture and all your senses are on high alert.
-One of the best ways to adjust, is to sign up for a walking tour of the city.
+You’re in an unfamiliar culture and all your senses are on high alert.
+One of the best ways to adjust, is to go for a walk.

 15. GIVE YOURSELF GRACE